-A classic pair of low-top leather sneakers should reside in ever man's wardrobe.
+A classic pair of low-top leather sneakers should reside in every man's wardrobe.
 Sneakers have gained cult status in recent years, especially the trusty white sneaker thanks to its minimalist design and extreme versatility.

 Go for a sleek white sneaker and pair with rolled-up chinos (no socks) and a neat crewneck sweater for an effortlessly understated, crisp city look with casual sportswear vibes.